jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 [ran MaltExtract](#r102-core-microbiome-maltextract) on all output of MALT, with the core microbiome as input list.

 We then developed [MEx-IPA](https://github.com/jfy133/MEx-IPA) to rapidly visualise ancient DNA characteristics across all samples and core taxa.

-The results files for this analysis are are stored in the MEx-IPA GitHub repository.
+The results files for this analysis can be seen in `04-analysis/screening/maltExtract/output`.

+> :warning: the text files in this directory are gzipped and must be decompressed before loading into MEx-IPA!

 Example reports for the two oldest Neanderthals (PES001 and GDN001), can be seen below in Figure R16, where for multiple known oral species, both cases display indicative characteristics of true endogenous DNA.

 ---